-It’s no secret that when you shift from a public school to an international school, there’s a period of adjustment.
+It’s no secret that when you shift from a public school to an international school in malaysia, there’s a period of adjustment.
 The curriculum, teaching methods and even the social dynamics can be different.
 However, with the right support, this transition can be enriching and open doors to new academic and personal experiences.

 That’s exactly what Jaymie Liew experienced when she transitioned from a public school to HELP International School (HIS).
 “I was studying in a Chinese government school from Year 1 to Year 5 before my parents made the decision to transfer me to HIS in 2016, as they admired HIS’ equal prioritisation of both academics and extracurricular activities.”